Why is Kai'Sa the most-picked Champion in LoL at the moment?

 But just how great is she?

 Well, she is one of the better ADCs for the current meta, dealing high damage from early on.
-It also works well that she gets a good headstart, which bodes when she hits her timings on getting core items to complement her abilities.
+It also helps if she gets a good headstart, which bodes well for when she hits her timings on getting core items to complement her abilities.
 Kai'Sa also synergises well with various Champions, making her a versatile pick that can go with many combinations.

 As her abilities match up very well with team fight-oriented lineups, this makes her a deadly Champion to have on one's team, especially if they're versatile with her various playstyles.
 An all-around damage-dealing ADC that is hard to bring down, Kai'Sa is capable of turning the tides of a crucial team fight with her skill set as well as natural attack damage.

 Her ability to go in both range and melee form during the laning phase makes her difficult to cope from the start.
 She can choose to stay in melee to soak up damage with her passive and dish it right back at you or even choose to just trade auto attacks from distance.
 Pair that with Supercharge and you've got a quick-moving, heavy-hitting bombshell to deal with.
 To top it all off, her Killer Instinct is what she's known for - dashing in from distance and closing the gap to the enemy team.

 What Next for the Daughter of the Void?

 Given her emergence this season as a top-tier pick, teams will be looking to ban Kai'Sa.
 Of course, this does leave the door open for other top picks like Renekton, Thresh, and Varus, the top three Champions that were banned the most during MSI 2021.
 While she has yet to receive any updates in the most recent 11.11 patch notes, you can expect the nerf hammer to come swinging down soon, no thanks to Chen “GALA” Wei .

 With that said, we now look towards the Summer Split regional tournaments, leading up to the highly-anticipated Worlds 2021.